Switching quantum reference frames in the N-body problem and the absence of global relational perspectives: Internal perspectives in the classical -body problem

 Before we continue, let us make an important remark.
 Denote the reduced phase space, which we have obtained after gauge fixing to $A$'s perspective, by $\cp_{BC|A}$ as it encodes the physics of $B$ and $C$ relative to $A$.
-Strictly speaking, $\cp_{BC|A}$ is {\it not} actually equivalent to the abstract -- and, in fact, perspective neutral -- reduced phase space $\cp_{\rm red}=\cc/\sim$, alluded to in sec.\ \ref{sec_mach3d}.
+Strictly speaking, $\cp_{BC|A}$ is {\it not} actually equivalent to the abstract -- and, in fact, perspective-neutral -- reduced phase space $\cp_{\rm red}=\cc/\!\!\sim$, alluded to in sec.\ \ref{sec_mach3d}.
 Indeed, $\cp_{BC|A}$ is equivalent to the intersection $\cc\cap\cg_{BC|A}$ (and can be canonically embedded as such into $\cc$), where $\cg_{BC|A}$ is the gauge fixing surface defined by the gauge conditions (\ref{constraintsChi}--\ref{constraintDiscrete12})).
 As argued above, $\cg_{BC|A}$ entirely misses the lower-dimensional gauge orbits for dimensional reasons and so does not intersect each gauge orbit once and only once.
-Hence, total collisions and total collinearity are contained in $\cp_{\rm red}$, but not in $\cp_{BC|A}$.
-The non-equivalence, of course, only concerns a set of measure zero, from which we have also dynamically ruled out the total collisions.
-We have also argued above that there are no global gauge fixing conditions, due to the Gribov problem, and so one cannot obtain a gauge fixed phase space that is fully equivalent to $\cp_{\rm red}$.
-We can thus take $\cp_{BC|A}$ (or any similarly gauge fixed phase space) as a best possible description of the perspective neutral $\cp_{\rm red}$ relative to a choice of reference frame.
+Hence, total collisions and total colinearity are contained in $\cp_{\rm red}$, but not in $\cp_{BC|A}$.
+The non-equivalence, of course, only concerns a set of measure zero, from which we have also dynamically ruled out the total collisions. \av{The configurations left out in $\cp_{BC|A}$ \pah{for $N=3$} do not depend on our choice of perspective; indeed, gauge-fixing to $B$'s perspective (i.e.\ considering $\cp_{AC|B}$) or to $C$'s perspective ($\cp_{AB|C}$) would leave out exactly the same configurations.
+This is why the internal perspectives will still be equivalent with one another, even though they are not fully equivalent with the perspective-neutral $\cp_{\rm red}$.} \pah{However, the situation changes for $N>3$, where gauge choices relative to distinct particles can fail on different configurations.} We have also argued above that there are no global gauge fixing conditions, due to the Gribov problem, and so one cannot obtain a gauge fixed phase space that is fully equivalent to $\cp_{\rm red}$.
+We can thus take $\cp_{BC|A}$ (or any similarly gauge fixed phase space) as a best possible description of the perspective-neutral $\cp_{\rm red}$ relative to a choice of reference frame.
 We shall work with $\cp_{BC|A}$ and refer to it as the reduced phase space in $A$ perspective.

 Using the constraint solutions for the redundant momenta (see Appendix \ref{appSolv}), we can now express our Hamiltonian (\ref{H3D}) in terms of the surviving degrees of freedom on $\cp_{BC|A}$: